AdityaSreevatsaK/PySpark-Pipeline/README.md

 # <p align="center"> PySpark Pipeline </p>
+## <i>Scale.
+Transform.
+Analyse Big Data.</i>

-A collection of PySpark projects showcasing scalable data processing, transformation pipelines, and big data analytics using Apache Spark.
+A curated collection of end-to-end PySpark projects designed to handle large-scale data processing.
+This repository demonstrates how to build scalable data pipelines for cleaning, transforming, and analysing massive datasets using Apache Spark.
+It includes practical implementations of Spark SQL, DataFrames, structured streaming, and performance tuning — ideal for working with real-world big data workflows.

+---

 ## 1. Getting Started with PySpark
 ### 1.1 SparkSession, RDDs, and DataFrames